Oahu Dream Weddings Tips & Advice

 If you're having your ceremony on a Saturday, Sunday, or holiday, be aware that special events happening in Waikiki or the ceremony location, along the route (parades, shut-down of streets, traffic events, festivals, etc.) may affect your departure time, travel time, or parking availability.
 Please ask the concierge at your hotel if they are aware of any, let us know, and make adjustments.
 If we hear of anything, we'll let you know.

-Speaking with vendors
+Contact with vendors

 - Our agreement with our vendors does not provide for direct client contact before the ceremony day.
 If you have any questions, please email and/or phone us and we'll get an answer for you.